 flywheel

-Catalyzes action by organizations, teams and individuals
+Catalyzes action in organizations, teams and individuals

 Additional Options